gvwilson/thirdbit/fiction/iffy/index.md

 but the situation has changed."
 He spread his hands.
 "We can still save the world if you want to."

+<span id="2024-04-23-a"></span>

+Iffy shook her bottle menacingly again.
+"You must think I'm six diff'rent kinds o' stupid," she spat.
+"Trusted you th' one time, not gonna trust you again."

+"I did what I thought was right,"
+Wales repeated,
+and for a moment the weight of his years came through in his voice.
+"I thought the governor would get us to the lab and let us do what we need to.
+I was wrong.
+I'm sorry.
+I'm sorry for a lot of things."

+"Not much use cryin' now."
+The wind ran its fingers across the fuzz on Iffy's scalp.

+Wales shrugged.
+"No.
+But if you really were going to blow me up or poison me or whatever it is you're pretending that bottle's for, you wouldn't have asked for my help."
+He put his hands back in his pockets and looked at her until she lowered her bottle and remote.

+"Aright.
+But before we do anythin',
+you're gonna tell me what that lab's really about an' why I'm so affin' important to everyone."

+The corner of Wales mouth quirked up in a sad little half-smile.
+"Funny thing:
+your first said almost exactly the same thing to me when I first met her.
+Except she had a gun pointed at my head."

+*Once upon a time…*

+"Oh no you don't.
+No fairy tales."

+"It's my story,
+I'll tell it the way I want to."

+*Once upon a time the world was falling apart.
+Where there wasn't flood there was drought, and both brought hunger and disease.
+Forests were burning,
+bees were dying,
+the oceans were rising,
+and no matter how smart people made their programs, they always made the same dark predictions.*

+*The people responsible suffered less than most, but they still suffered.
+Some lost themselves in sims,
+others built walls to keep out the future, and others still threw their wealth at impossible schemes like moving to other worlds.
+That's what I was made for, by the way: all my genetic tweaks are designed so that I can live on Mars.*

+*As things got worse,
+a team of scientists managed to convince a handful of very, very wealthy people that the only cure for the world's ills lay in the past.
+What if their predecessors had known—really known—how everything was going to play out?
+What if someone could tell them what the future held so that they could choose a different path?*

+"You're talkin' about time travel.
+That's impossible."

+"Is it?"

+*Scientists had always worried about the paradoxes that time travel might cause.
+What one of them finally proved was that it could only work if it created a paradox.
+You could only travel into the past if you changed things so that you couldn't have done it in the first place.
+It sounded crazy,
+but the math checked out,
+andif you're rich enough and desperate enough you'll try almost anything.*

+*So lies were told and a laboratory was built.
+The lies protected the laboratory long enough for twenty-four people to be chosen and trained.
+Each one was assigned a different turning point in history.
+Each one was paired with a different world leader and told exactly what to say to change their mind, or modified to look and sound exactly like them in case a more direct approach was required.*

+"And then?"
+Iffy prompted despite herself when Wales fell silent.

+He shrugged.
+"And then the machines woke up and the war started," he said briskly.
+"The equipment was *almost* finished—another year and a few more tests and we would have been ready.
+Singh and Boghosian argued for weeks about whether we were responsible for the machines rising.
+Was it just coincidence,
+or was the timeline trying to protect itself?
+Or were the machines going to win and either build their own device or use ours and come back to our time to wake themselves up?
+The math was…"
+He shook his head.
+"The math was impossible,
+but so was everything else we were trying to do."

+Iffy shivered.
+"So what happened?"

+"We had a vote,"
+Wales said bleakly.
+"We knew we weren't ready,
+but everything really *was* falling apart and we'd come this far.
+We had a vote and it was unanimous: go now and hope for the best.
+Everyone listened to their favorite music one last time or had one last cup of coffee and made jokes about seeing each other in the next life, and…
+And we climbed into our capsules and closed our eyes.
+The next thing I knew I woke up in Beta Station and everyone else was dead."

 </section>